harness/developer-hub/docs/platform/role-based-access-control/add-users.md

 ### Step: Add New User

 You must first invite Users to your Account/Org/Project to add them to User Groups and assign Role Bindings accordingly.
-For more information on User Groups and Role Bindings, see [Add and Manage User Groups](/docs/platform/role-based-access-control/add-user-groups) and [Role Assignment](/docs/platform/role-based-access-control/rbac-in-harness#role-assignment).
+For more information on User Groups and Role Bindings, see [Manage user groups](/docs/platform/role-based-access-control/add-user-groups) and [Role Assignment](/docs/platform/role-based-access-control/rbac-in-harness#role-assignment).

 Click **Account Settings**, and click **Access Control**.